 Recently I have been spending a lot of time thinking about how to use procedural colors in my -still unnamed- incoming video game.

-: The game is done now, it is called Blowfish Rescue, and you can play it for free on Android of iOS.
+can play it for free on Android of iOS.

 This is a problem that I am sure many other indie game developers have been thinking about, and there are not so many resources about it online, so I though I would share my experience so far on the subject.

 The question I asked myself is the following one: from a random seed value, how to generate a set of RGB colors to assign to the elements of my game, such that the final rendering will look reasonably good.

 The algorithm should also allow to specify some extra constraints for certain element color (for example I want the sky to alway look more or less blue).

 And of course, I want to get as much variation as possible in the generated sets of colors.